Avalanche strands 4 Italian, 3 local climbers in Pakistan

 A tour operator, Ashraf Aman, who arranged the expedition, said the avalanche hit the seven mountaineers when they were descending.

 “I cannot comment on their condition at this stage, but a helicopter is being arranged.
-Volunteers from the area are being dispatched there,” he said.
+Volunteers from the area are being dispatched there,” he said, offering no further details.

+The four Italian climbers involved are Tarcisio Bellò, who led the expedition, Luca Morellato, David Bergamin and Tino Toldo.
+According to the Russian website Mountain.ru, which has been following the expedition, the four Italians have been injured.

 Ambassador Stefano Pontecorvo confirmed Monday’s incident happened in the northern district of Ghizar, but he also gave no further details.

-According to Karrar Haidri, secretary of the Pakistan Alpine Club, authorities were trying to send a helicopter to the district of Ghizar on Tuesday in an effort to rescue all the stranded climbers and bring them safely back to the base camp.
+According to Karrar Haidri, secretary of the Pakistan Alpine Club, authorities were trying to send a helicopter to Ghizar on Tuesday in an effort to rescue all the stranded climbers and bring them safely back to the base camp.

 He said it was difficult to say what the condition of the climbers was.